Skip to main content

 Business, Haas School

-Passionated and interested in Field Experiments, Data collection, and applied econometrics?
+Passionated and interested in Field Experiments, Research Management, and Data collection?

 - Field Experiments: Learn the design and implementation of large-scale RCTs testing innovative education and training interventions